UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/6-alignment.md

 ## Building an Index

-As mentioned above read aligners acheive their performance by constructing an index of the reference genome so that initial seed locations can be rapidly found for alignment extension.
+As mentioned above read aligners achieve their performance by constructing an index of the reference genome so that initial seed locations can be rapidly found for alignment extension.
 The process of constructing an index can take a significant amount of time, although only needs to be performed once for each genome being used and so becomes less of a burden if you're reusing the same genome over a period of time.

-We're not too concerned with the details of this step as many references can be obtained, or are provided with a pre-built index.
+We're not too concerned with the details of this step as many references can be obtained, or are provided with a prebuilt index.
 On phoenix, a very incomplete collection is the in the folder `/data/biorefs` and we are working to populate this more thoroughly.
 Just copy & paste the following, which should complete within about 2 minutes, and gives us an index that STAR will be able to use when running alignments.